Redesign the ride history function of the new version

 In the iteration 1, I highlighted the service part by putting it on the top-center of the card.
 In the iteration 2, I arranged the time part for a change.
 These were the most vital information that passengers would use for trip searching and identification.
 However, when both the date and service character length are long, there is no enough space.
 So I reorganized the information in a different way, which led to the birth of my third iteration.
 In this iteration, I placed Driver area and Detail area side by side, making the trip card clearer and shorter.

-Trip Filter Iteration
+Date Filter Iteration

 Through the design process, I had lots of opportunities to communicate with my mentor, user researchers, and product managers, from which I gained insights about business concerns, user demands and feasibility.
 I conducted multiple design pitches, compared and reflected to find a better one.
 Before I made any decisions, I would ask my mentor and other designers for their suggestions first, so that I could find weak points earlier.

-How to make the design more explicit and easy to use?
-What came to my mind was a calendar.Inspired by the calendar idea, I redesigned the date filter.
-In this iteration, users only need to click twice to choose the date period.
-In addition, the calendar is a more familiar tool to check the date, so it will be easier for users to understand and utilize the date filter.
+How can I make the date filter more explicit and easy to use?
+What came to my mind was a calendar.
+What if I redesigned the date filter as a calendar?
+The calendar is a more familiar tool for users to check the date.
+In addition, users only need to click twice to choose the date period.
+It will be easier for users to understand and utilize the date filter.

-Invoicing Process Optimization
+3. Invoicing Process Optimization

 Problems & Solution